All Episodes

 Well, that's fine.

-I mean, that's that's that's that's wonderful.
+I mean, that's wonderful.

 That's fine.

-So they must Be putting something addictive in them as well.
+So they must be putting something addictive in them as well.

-No question, fat tastes great.
+Fat tastes great.

 There's no question about it.